rhinobase/raftyui/apps/docs/app/(docs)/docs/components/drawer/page.md

 ---
 title: Drawer
-pageTitle: Drawer - Rafty UI
+nextjs:
+  metadata:
+    title: Drawer
     description: The Drawer component is a panel that slides out from the edge of the screen.
 It proves useful when you want users to perform a task or view specific details without navigating away from the current page.
 ---

 The Drawer component is a panel that slides out from the edge of the screen.
 It proves useful when you want users to perform a task or view specific details without navigating away from the current page.